Jason-Omondi/Jason-Omondi/README.md

 - 👋 Hi, I’m @Jason-Omondi
 - 👀 I’m interested in Sofware Development.
 - 🌱 I’m currently learning IT in KCA University.
-- 💞️ I’m interested in Web Development(JavaScript, React, Reactjs) and software development(Java, C++, Object Oriented Technologies).
+- 💞️ I’m interested in Web Development Opportunities(JavaScript, React, Reactjs) and software development(Java, C++, Object Oriented Technologies).
 - 📫 How to reach me //email : jason.naboth@gmail.com //.
-- Here in this repository, you will find my projects.
+- Here, you will find my projects and code.